2. Create database models¶

 We should assume that our users might use some non-english characters, so we need to import Unicode datatype from sqlalchemy, we will also need DateTime field to timestamp our blog entries.

-import datetime #<- will be used to set default dates on models import sqlalchemy as sa #<- provides access to sqlalchemy constructs from sqlalchemy import ( Column, Integer, Text, Unicode, #<- will provide unicode field, UnicodeText, #<- will provide unicode text field, DateTime #<- time abstraction field, )
+import datetime #<- will be used to set default dates on models from pyramid_blogr.models.meta import Base #<- we need to import our sqlalchemy metadata for model classes to inherit from from sqlalchemy import ( Column, Integer, Unicode, #<- will provide unicode field, UnicodeText, #<- will provide unicode text field, DateTime #<- time abstraction field, )

 To learn how to use sqlalchemy please consult its Object Relational Tutorial: http://docs.sqlalchemy.org/en/latest/orm/tutorial.html